prerna3145/prerna3145/README.md

 ## 🚀 My Journey

 I'm a dedicated computer science student currently in my sophomore year, exploring the fascinating world of technology and software development.
 From a young age, I've been drawn to computers and the endless possibilities they offer to shape the future.
+I'm also a part of WE program by TalentSprint which is supported by Google.

 ### 💻 Tech Enthusiast